 The “Average Disposition Time (Days)” is, on average, the number of days in between when an applicant asks for a Hearing, and when the Administrative Law Judge who hears their case actually makes a decision on that case.

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2019, both offices great wait times so you will not have to wait long for a hearing.
+As the table here and the chart below indicate, in 2020, both offices have hearing wait times slightly higher than the national average.
 However, the approval rates are awful statewide.
-The best performing office, Wichita, is a disappointing 37.9%.
+The best performing office, Wichita, is a disappointing 39.0%.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.

 Hearing Offices in Kansas & The SSA Offices They Serve